Equestrian events at the 1980 Summer Olympics: Eventing

-Only six nations competed, but with the addition of the 1964 Olympics gold medal winners (Italy) to the team fielded by the USSR (three-time European Champion), there was true competition.
+Only six nations competed, but with the addition of the 1964 Olympics gold medal winners (Italy) to the team fielded by the USSR (three-time European Champion), there was some competition.
 Endurance day was held in Bitsa forest park, over very deep footing, and included a 5500 meter Phase A, 3795 meter Steeplechase, 12100 meter Phase C, and a final 7685 meter cross-country course.
 Although the course was inviting, 11 of the 28 starters were eliminated.

 Medal summary

 Medals

-Soviet Union dominated team competitions, winning gold medals in all of them.
-However they did not win any individual gold as Italy, Poland and Austria won the individual jumping, eventing and dressage competitions, respectively.
+The Soviet Union dominated team competitions, winning gold medals in all of them.
+However, they did not win any individual gold as Italy, Poland and Austria won the individual jumping, eventing and dressage competitions, respectively.